mydr24/book/chapters/01-healthcare-revolution.md

 ## The Spark of Innovation

-In 2024, as we witnessed the acceleration of digital transformation across industries, healthcare remained one of the most fragmented and technologically underserved sectors.
-The pandemic had exposed critical gaps in healthcare delivery, patient engagement, and provider coordination.
-It was in this context that the vision for MyDR24 emerged—not just as another healthcare platform, but as a comprehensive solution to transform the entire healthcare experience.
+In 2019, as we witnessed the acceleration of digital transformation across industries, healthcare remained one of the most fragmented and technologically underserved sectors.
+The global pandemic that emerged in 2020 exposed critical gaps in healthcare delivery, patient engagement, and provider coordination, creating an unprecedented opportunity for innovation.
+It was in this context of urgent need and market readiness that the vision for MyDR24 emerged—not just as another healthcare platform, but as a comprehensive solution to transform the entire healthcare experience.

 ## The Healthcare Crisis: A $4 Trillion Opportunity